 I’m a Celebrity evicts first star of the series

-Ant and Dec revealed the person leaving the jungle live on Friday night’s show
+Ant and Dec revealed the first person leaving the jungle live on Friday night’s show

 Your support helps us to tell the story